| Title: | Calculate Distance Measures for DataFrames |

 pvalue.method |

-A p_value method used to calculate the matrix, the default value is "chisq".
-Other methods are "permutation" and "bootstrap". |
+A p_value method used to calculate the matrix or matrices (two or more), the default value is "permutation".
+Another method is "bootstrap".ì |

 plot |

-if TRUE, plot the p_values heatmap.
+if TRUE, plot the p_values heatmap or heatmaps (two or more).
 The default value is TRUE. |

 dataset |